 You know that it’s not always easy.
 Sometimes your responsibilities slowly begin to tie you down and take away your enjoyment, making life ever more difficult.

 That’s why it’s important to set your priorities.
 You aren’t responsible for the people who cause you pain or take away your freedom.
-The burdens you take on and the chains around your ankles can also be huge obstacles to your personal growth.
+The burdens you take on and the chains you put around your ankles can also be huge obstacles to your personal growth.